wbamberg/idl-reference/docs/nsITransaction.md

 a false value if the merge was not possible or failed.
 If true,
 the transaction manager will Release() the new transacton instead of
 pushing it on the undo stack.
-@param aTransaction the previously executed transaction to merge.

 #### Parameters ####